infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Community aspect helps the cohort push through difficult period of low performance, demotivation or the slump before seeing outcomes/ success
 		- This could be critical to the CCIs becomes many strategies do not work instantly but require consistent reinforcement
 		- It also pushed for completion of courses because of peer pressure/community based motivations
 			- While completion rates are high, any stats on learning outcomes?
 Long term application of learning?
+- ## Players in CBC
+	- Growth School
+	- Airtribe
-		-
+	- Maven
-	-
+	- Teachfirst?
+		- Check this out, tfi affiliated

+##